Eve Ewing: Comics

-Ewing is the current writer of the Marvel series Ironheart, the first issue of which was published November 2018.
-She has also written for Ms. Marvel and Marvel Team-Up.
+Ewing was the writer of the Marvel series Ironheart, the first issue of which was published November 2018.
+She has also written for Ms. Marvel, Marvel Team-Up, Champions, and Monica Rambeau.
+In 2023, she became the first Black female author of the Black Panther series.
+In 2024, she became the writer of Exceptional X-Men, one of the three core titles of the X-Men: From the Ashes initiative.